 Made from steel, the safety boots protect your feet from objects that fall down during the welding process.
 This can help to avoid an electric shock and injury to the foot.

-Last but not the least, a welding helmet is needed to ensure protection from welding sparks and closely weld any piece of metal without any danger.
+Last but not least, a welding helmet is needed to ensure protection from welding sparks and closely weld any piece of metal without any danger.

 3. Not Having Enough Practice